teojunda/tp/docs/UserGuide.md

 ### Viewing help : `help`

-This opens a window containg a link to the User Guide.
+This opens a window containing a link to the User Guide.

 Format: `help`